top of page

 4. Pick up your dog's poop!!

 Now there is no excuse for this one.
-I cringe every time I see a pile on someones beautifully manicured lawn.
-It gives us dog owners a bad name.
+Seeing piles of dog waste on a neighbor’s well-manicured lawn isn’t just unpleasant—it gives all dog owners a bad reputation.
 I hate picking it up as much as the next person, but that's part of our glamorous life as dog owners.
 Bring some bags and get the job done.

 Featured Posts